stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Arcana/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and Spell Breaker
 You choose four spells from the mage spell list, one from each of the following levels: 6th, 7th, 8th, and 9th.
 You add them to your list of bonus spells.
-Like your other bonus spells, they are always prepared and count as disciple spells for you.
+Like your other bonus spells, they are always prepared and count as divine spells for you.